 Animals are not objects

-Much like us, animals are sentient beings and aware of their feelings and emotions.
-Their lives matter to them and they have the same capacity to feel joy and pleasure, as well as pain and suffering.
+Much like us, sentient animals are aware of their feelings and emotions.
+Their lives matter to them and they have the same capacity as us to feel joy and pleasure, as well as pain and suffering.
 Legal recognition of sentience is crucial in order to give animals the vital protection they need.